Barnhart leads Reds homer barrage in 8-4 win over Angels

 Aquino went deep into right-center field to make a backhand catch of pinch-hitter Kole Calhoun’s bases-loaded two-out bid for extra bases in the eighth.

+“I thought it had a chance,” Angels manager Brad Ausmus said.
+“We spent everything we had in that inning trying to get back into it.”

 Upton hit a three-run homer in the first.
-The Reds answered against José Suarez with Eugenio Suárez’s solo homer and Iglesias’s game-tying two-run drive.
+The Reds answered against José Suarez with Eugenio Suárez’s solo homer and Iglesias’s game-tying two-run drive, both on changeups.

+“In my last outing, I had a better feel for it, and I was throwing it more for strikes,” Suarez said about the pitch.

 Aquino started Cincinnati’s three-run fifth with a shot to center field for his second homer since being called up from Triple-A Louisville on Thursday.
 DeSclafani and Nick Senzel added RBI singles for a 6-3 lead.